These Are The World's Richest Women

 If you ever wondered what the collective wealth of the richest people on the planet might be, look to Forbes, which just released its annual ranking of the world’s billionaires.

-Amazon founder Jeff Bezos leads the group with a net worth of $112 billion, and Walmart heiress Alice Walton (worth $46 billion) is the world’s wealthiest woman.
-Last year, that honor went to Liliane Bettencourt, the French heiress and principal shareholder of L'Oreal.
+Amazon founder Jeff Bezos leads the group with a net worth of £81 billion, and Walmart heiress Alice Walton (worth £33 billion) is the world’s wealthiest woman.
+Last year, that honour went to Liliane Bettencourt, the French heiress and principal shareholder of L'Oreal.

 Advertisement